 The Business Technology program provides students with the opportunity to achieve marketable skills and the knowledge necessary to succeed in a business occupation.
 The curriculum is provided for those individuals who desire to train, retrain, or upgrade their skills for an occupation in a business environment.
 All students should have the opportunity to develop to their highest potential in the best learning environment possible through guidance and instruction by a well-trained staff and hands-on applications using equipment which duplicates, as nearly as possible, equipment found in business offices.

-Upon successful completion of this Certificate of Proficiency, students will be able to:
+Upon successful completion of this Certificate of Proficiency, students will be trained to:

 - 1. Perform advanced level word processing, spreadsheet, and database work. - 2.
 Create desktop publishing documents and projects. - 3.
-Operate and use computer hardware and software to accept input, process data, and store data. - 4.
 Organize and manage computer files.